South Endpoint:

 The last bastion of the "old" signs for the Bonner Springs Interchange on I-70 is on the K-7 bridge over the turnpike, facing eastbound traffic.
 This sign would eventually be replaced, on the new sign, "THIS EXIT" is replaced by a upward pointing arrow.
 Prior to the changes that necessitated replacement of this sign, US 73 left K-7 at State Avenue, hence the "TO" banner.
 28 April 2009

-At the corner of 17th and Main, K-7 officially turns east, however,
+At the corner of 17th and Main, K-7 officially turns east, however, for northbound US 73 or Southbound US 59, traffic is encouraged to turn west.

 After a sudden shower, a rainbow appeared over K-7/US 24/US 40/US 73 near Bonner Springs.